-Oliviershoek Pass (1750 m)
+OLIVIERSHOEK PASS (1750 m)

 TIME: 11/2 hours DISTANCE: 60 km return.

 Go to the main Harrismith-Bergville road (R74), turn left up the pass.
 From the view point at the top of the pass look down onto the Kilburn Dam below, and the Woodstock Dam in the distance.
-These storage dams supply water to the Drakensberg pumped storage/Tugela Vaal system.
-Initially water is pumped over the escarpment towards the Vaal using surplus coalfired electricity.
+These storage dams supply water to the Drakensberg Tugela/Vaal system.
+Initially water is pumped over the escarpment towards the Vaal using surplus coal-fired electricity.
 It is then stored in the Driekloof Dam, just behind you.
 But when the demand for electricity exceeds supply, some of the water is then released back down the escarpment into the Tugela to generate electricity for the national grid.
 As well as electricity this system also serves Gauteng with essential water from the Drakensberg catchment.
-When Driekloof Dam overflows it feeds the Sterkfontein Dam from where the water can gravitate down natural river courses to the Vaal Dam.
+Water from the Sterkfontein Dam gravitates down natural river courses to the Vaal Dam.